hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/README.md

 - [The LIMIT Clause](./syntax/limit.md)
 - [The DUAL &amp; SYSDUMMY1 Tables](./syntax/systables.md)

-The INSERT statement has two main variations &ndash; using `VALUES` or from a `SELECT`:
+The INSERT statement has two main variations &ndash; using `VALUES` to provide the data or using a `SELECT` for it:

 - [The INSERT Statement](./syntax/insert.md)